Live Lessons - What to Expect

 You will need to use either Chrome or Firefox browsers on a desktop or laptop computer for the video to work.
 Older versions of Safari don't support WebRTC, meaning you will only be able to do an audio lesson without video, and any browsers on mobile devices like iPads, iPhones, or Android are not currently supported.

-Once both sides have clicked the "Ready" button, you will both enter the classroom.
+Once both sides have clicked the Ready!
+Start the Live Lesson button, you will both enter the classroom.
 Until then, you can send text messages in the chat window to your partner.
 For example, "Sorry, my camera isn't working, just a minute".

 Initially, while both sides video/audio streams connect and you get settled, you will see a welcome screen.
 This is to give you a minute to introduce yourself and ask the other person how they are and what their name is if you are comfortable doing that.